 What can we do?

-Overweight, unhealthy children are a problem.
-(Not the children, but the overweight and unhealthy part.)
+Overweight and unhealthy children are a problem—not the children, but the overweight and unhealthy part.

-The good news is, YOU can make a difference.
+The good news is that you can make a difference.
 Obesity is considered a lifestyle disease, meaning that it is caused by the way we live.
-That means you don’t need a doctor’s prescription, a fancy program, or some expensive equipment to change what is happening for your child and their future.
-You hold the power to make a difference, simply by choosing to live well.
+In other words, you don’t need a doctor’s prescription, a fancy program, or some expensive equipment to make positive changes for your child and their future.

-There are three main areas that make the biggest difference in losing weight, reversing insulin resistance, avoiding heart disease, and living well.
-These are nutrition, activity, and sleep.
-Let’s look at these one at a time.
+There are three components to losing weight, reversing insulin resistance, avoiding heart disease, and living well.
+These three components are nutrition, activity, and sleep.

-If the Standard American Diet is the single biggest contributor to the obesity epidemic, that means good nutrition is your best tactic in fighting against obesity.
+If the Standard American Diet is the single biggest contributor to the obesity epidemic, then good nutrition is your best tactic to fight against obesity.

 Instead of focusing on what foods to eat or not eat, focus on eating real food.
-That means single ingredient foods wherever possible, lots of fresh fruits and vegetables, and foods with five or fewer ingredients on the label.
+That means single-ingredient foods whenever possible, lots of fresh fruits and vegetables, and foods with five or fewer ingredients on the label.
 For example, a baked potato with a small amount of real butter and sea salt, steamed green beans, and baked fish.

 Make simple changes.
-You are not aiming for perfect, just for better.
-Swap in a yogurt with fresh fruit and swap out the toaster pastries.
+You are not aiming for perfect—just for better.
+Swap in yogurt with fresh fruit, and swap out the toaster pastries.
 Pack a lunch.
 Grab an apple.
 Find fun ways to eat veggies.
-Say no to anything that has sugar or high fructose corn syrup among the first four ingredients.
+Say no to anything that has sugar or high-fructose corn syrup among the first four ingredients.
 Drink fruit-infused water instead of coke.
 Serve watermelon instead of cake.
 Practice drinking plenty of water.
 Have a salad with dinner every night.
-Don’t guilt about fun foods—have fewer and then enjoy them!
+Don’t feel guilty about fun foods—have fewer and then enjoy them!
 Pay attention to what makes you feel best and most alert and have more of that.

 If nutrition is the best defense against obesity, vigorous activity is your best offense.
-Exercise builds muscle mass, and muscle mass increases metabolic rate, lowers insulin resistance, decreases blood pressure, and improves weight loss.
-That’s a win, but it doesn’t stop there.
-Exercise also improves mood and is connected to better sleep, and both of those are important for weight loss and for general quality of life.
+Exercise builds muscle mass.
+In turn, muscle mass increases metabolic rate, lowers insulin resistance, decreases blood pressure, and improves weight loss.
+That’s a win-win, but it doesn’t stop there.
+Exercise also improves one’s mood and quality of sleep.
+Better sleep and a better mood are both important for weight loss and for a better quality of life.

-Adults can do well with going to a gym and that is certainly also a good option for kids.
-Playtime, however, is the best form of exercise, for children and probably for adults too.
+Adults should try to go to a gym that is also a good gym for kids.
+Playtime is the best form of exercise for children and for adults too.